-If you have not yet selected your new letter box or are looking to purchase a new door, there are many differing styles and finishes available, and some of these can be seen in our tools area at the base of this page or from your local DIY store.
+If you have not yet selected your new letter box or are looking to purchase a new door, there are many differing styles and finishes available, and some of these can be seen in your local DIY store.

 As you can see from the below images we are fitting an industrial office letter box for the purposes of this how to tutorial as this makes it a little easier to see how it’s fitted, but on the whole, the principles are the same regardless of the door and letterbox style or type.

 This box opens inwards so the flap pushes into the hole you will need to cut in the door, making it even more important to cut the hole accurately.